Reports: Former Scottish leader Salmond arrested, charged

-LONDON (AP) — Media in Scotland say the country’s former leader, Alex Salmond, has been arrested and charged with an unspecified offense.
+LONDON (AP) — Former Scottish leader Alex Salmond has been arrested and charged with an unspecified offense, Scottish authorities and media said Thursday.

 Police Scotland said “a 64-year-old man has been arrested and charged” and a report sent to prosecutors.
+Media outlets identified the arrested man as Salmond.

 Police released the statement in response to a request for information about Salmond.
-They declined to name the man or release further details before a court appearance, due later Thursday.
+They declined to name the man or release further details before a court appearance, expected later Thursday.

-Salmond was first minister of Scotland between 2007 and 2014.
-He stepped down as leader of the governing Scottish National Party in August amid an investigation into sexual harassment allegations.
-Salmond denies the claims.
+Salmond stepped down as leader of the governing Scottish National Party in August after sexual harassment allegations were made by two women.
+Salmond strongly denies the claims and sued the Scottish government over its handling of the claims.

 Most Read Nation & World Stories